kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Adding or removing tags modifies the current image.
 Save the image to keep the tags permanently.

-By default, Export Layers defines `Background` and `Foreground` tags.
+By default, Export Layers provides `Background` and `Foreground` tags.
 To add custom tags, right-click anywhere on the preview, select `Add New Tag...` and name your new tag.
 The new tag will be immediately added to the currently selected layer(s).